Vigo County, Indiana: Education

 The public schools in the county are part of the Vigo County School Corporation.
+All parts of the county are in this school district.
 During the 2009–10 school year, the schools served a total of 16,014 students.

 Vigo County is served by the Vigo County Public Library.

 Colleges in Vigo County include Indiana State University and Rose-Hulman Institute of Technology.
 For a fuller list, see the List of schools in metropolitan Terre Haute.

 Climate and weather

 In recent years, average temperatures in Terre Haute have ranged from a low of 18 °F in January to a high of 87 °F in July, although a record low of -24 °F was recorded in January 1977 and a record high of 104 °F was recorded in September 1954.
 Average monthly precipitation ranged from 2.13 in in January to 4.46 in in May.

 Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.
 The county council is the fiscal body of the county government and controls spending and revenue collection in the county.
 Representatives, elected to four-year terms from county districts, are responsible for setting salaries, the annual budget, and special spending.
 The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 A board of commissioners is the executive and legislative body of the county.
 Commissioners are elected county-wide to staggered four-year terms.
 One commissioner serves as president.
 The commissioners execute the acts of the county council, and manage the county government.

 The county maintains a small claims court that handles civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 The county has other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 These officers are elected to four-year terms.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.